MustafaKess/Country-Dashboard-service/README.md

 ### Course: PROG2005 - Cloud Technologies
 <br>

+> FOR PEER REVIVERS: <BR>
+> We are unsure if the link supplied in the submission system is right
+> But a link to the docker instence should be: <br> 10.212.174.141:8080/dashboard/v1/ <br>
+> You can test functionalities there.

 ## Overview
 In this group assignment, we are going to develop a REST web application in Golang that provides the client with the ability to configure information dashboards that are dynamically populated when requested.
 The dashboard configurations are saved persistently in a remote database and populated based on external services.